MySQL Basic Data Types

 Some Key takeaways from this notes:

-represents exact valueM in
+FLOATrepresents approximate value andDECIMALrepresents exact valueM in

-specify its display width, not storage bytesStorage for
+int(M)specify its display width, not storage bytesStorage for

-is fixed-size M characters while storage forVARCHAR
+CHAR(M)is fixed-size M characters while storage forVARCHARis variableThe limit of

-is subject to the row size limit 65535 bytes which is shared among all columnsDealing with large
+VARCHARis subject to the row size limit 65535 bytes which is shared among all columnsDealing with large

-is expensive, avoid it when possible
+TEXTis expensive, avoid it when possible

 Reference